OlivierNicole/otini.chnik.fr/posts/personal-nix-faq.md

   ignore this package's updates in order to upgrade the rest of the packages?](#ignorepkg)

+Many thanks to Andrew Miloradovsky and Daniel Barlow for their answers.

 ## How can I build a package locally instead of downloading the binary?  {#build-local}

 Add `--option substitute false`, or set it globally. (search `man nix.conf` for